 It’s not all doom and gloom.
 Despite feeling like a bag of potatoes all week, I really did enjoy the taste of the food I was eating.
 Cooking without the ease of meat and dairy caused me to be more creative in the kitchen, and use spices and ingredients I wouldn’t usually explore.

-I may still be learning about what is best for my health; I have since done a lot of reading on ‘What the Health’ which suggests the sources are weak and unreliable.
+I may still be learning about what is best for my health; I have since done a lot of reading on ‘What the Health’ which debunks the studies and shows they are not reliable.
 But, from experimenting with different foods and doing some of my own research, I’ve found the motivation to alter my diet to at least be slightly more ethically and environmentally conscious.

 Although at the moment I don’t think I could completely cut meat and dairy from my life, I’ve decided to try more vegan and meat-free cooking / dining.
 For those who are thinking of trying the same, here are some meals that I surprised myself enjoying: